 Metaphorically, when I think of strength, I think of a strong back and shoulders for carrying a heavy load.
-A strong back is a stable and tall posture that allows us to remain calm, sturdy and courageous in the face of uncertainty, pain or distress.
+A strong back is a stable, tall posture that allows us to remain calm, sturdy and courageous in the face of uncertainty, pain or distress.
 To me, a strong back is both confidence and comfort.

 Physically, a strong back is lends to the protection of our spine, helps us bear load and keeps our posture tall.
 Everyone talks about having a strong “core” and while that includes the pelvic floor muscles, transverse abdominis and obliques, it also includes the muscles in our back.

 Aesthetically, during my days of competing in Figure, I was told that competitions were won from the back.
 Among other criteria, the V taper was incredibility important which is the shape from your shoulders to your waist.
-When training our backside, we have a large territory of muscles to cover including but not limited to our rear delts, our mid and lower traps, our lats and our erector spinae.
+When training our backside, we have a large territory of muscles to cover including, but not limited to, our rear delts, our mid and lower traps, our lats and our erector spinae.